 In fall of 1926, as Houdini was embarking on his tour, he reportedly stood outside 278 in tears.
 When Joseph Dunninger, who was driving him to the train station, asked him what was wrong, Houdini replied that he had seen his house for the last time.
 He was right.
 Houdini died that Halloween.

-After Houdini's death, Bess sold 278 to her neighbors, John and Filippina Bonanno for just $3000.
+Six months after Houdini's death, Bess sold 278 to her neighbors, John and Filippina Bonanno for just $3000.
 A mortgage was arranged that had the Bonannos making twice yearly payments to Bess with 6% interest.
 While Bess had (amazingly) cleared the house of Houdini's collections, donating them to the Library of Congress and the New York Public Library, she left furniture and Houdini ephemera (including a Milk Can) in the basement.
-This appears to have been fine with the Bonannos, and everything remained well after Bess's death in 1942.
+This appears to have been fine with the Bonannos, and everything remained there well after Bess's death in 1942.

 Rose Bonanno, who knew Houdini when she was a child, was a good custodian of Houdini history.
 She did not make radical changes to the house, keeping as much of the original woodwork and period fixtures as possible.
 The house even remained on D.C. current well into the 1980s.
 In 1953, she welcomed Houdini producer George Pal to the house, whom she felt bore a resemblance to Houdini.
 Dunninger and Blackstone were also visitors.